 The Clinical Mental Health Counseling (CMHC) Concentration is a 62-credit-hour program.
-The program is designed for those interested in pursuing the State of Nebraska's licensure standards for Provisional Licensed Mental Health Practitioner (PLMHP), Licensed Mental Health Practitioner (LIMHP), Licensed Independent Mental Health Practitioner (LIMHP), and Licensed Professional Counselor (LPC).
+The program is designed for those interested in pursuing the State of Nebraska's licensure standards for Provisional Licensed Mental Health Practitioner (PLMHP), Licensed Mental Health Practitioner (LIMHP), and Licensed Professional Counselor (LPC).
 While the program specifically focuses on the regulations of the State of Nebraska, it is also possible to meet other states' standards for similar licensure.
 It is the student's responsibility to determine if the CMHC program meets the licensure requirements in any selected state.
-This degree enables graduates to work in a variety of settings where they can apply the training as mental health professionals to help people gain healing and wholeness.
+This degree enables graduates to work in a variety of settings where they can apply their training as mental health professionals to help people gain healing and wholeness.

-The School Counseling (SC) Concentration is a 50 credit-hour program.
+The School Counseling (SC) Concentration is a 40-53 credit-hour program, depending on whether or not the applicant has previously acquired a teaching license.
 The program is designed to train highly skilled school counselors, who are committed to serving the needs of children, their families, and the public.
-The program provides the courses necessary for meeting Nebraska's school counselor certification required for employment as a school counselor at the elementary, middle, and secondary levels.
-Students are able, if they choose, to meet requirements for more than one level of certification (i.e., elementary and secondary school counseling).
-It is the student's responsibility to determine if the SC program meets the licensure requirements in any selected state.
+The program provides the courses necessary for meeting the Nebraska Department of Education's school counselor endorsement required for employment as a school counselor at the elementary, middle, and secondary levels.
+Students are able, if they choose, to meet requirements for more than one level of certification.
+It is the student's responsibility to determine if the SC program meets the licensure requirements in any other selected state.